syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Overview.md

 Loading UserControl to TitleBar
 </td>
 <td>
-SfForm provides support to load any user control into the title bar instead of title bar text by using the {{'[TitleBarTextControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.SfForm~TitleBarTextControl.html)'| markdownify }} property.
+Loads any user control in the title bar instead of text by using the {{'[TitleBarTextControl](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Core.WinForms~Syncfusion.WinForms.Controls.SfForm~TitleBarTextControl.html)'| markdownify }} property.
 Size of the user control should be set properly to fit the control within the title bar.
-To know more about loading user control to TitleBar in SfForm, refer {{'[here](https://help.syncfusion.com/windowsforms/sfform/titlebar#loading-user-control-to-the-title-bar)'| markdownify }}
+To learn more about loading user control to TitleBar in SfForm, refer to {{'[here](https://help.syncfusion.com/windowsforms/sfform/titlebar#loading-user-control-to-the-title-bar)'| markdownify }}.

 </td>
 </tr>